 Holocaust and Genocide Studies is a dynamic field of research and education of the highest international relevance.
-The goal of this Master of Arts is to give you the ability to understand and analyse independently the phenomenon of genocide and other forms of mass violence in their historical and cultural contexts.
+The goal of the Master Programme in Holocaust and Genocide Studies is to give you the ability to understand and analyse independently the phenomenon of genocide and other forms of mass violence in their historical and cultural contexts.
 Empirical knowledge and sharpened analytical abilities have become sought-after skills for a variety of potential employers.

 Why this programme?